tdshipley/tdshipley.github.io/about.md

 ---
 layout: page
-title: About
+title: About Thomas Shipley
 permalink: /about/
 ---
-My name is Thomas Shipley I am a contract SDET in London.
-Here I write about coding; writing, testing, tooling and occasionally softer skills like interviewing.
-My first language was C# which I currently work in.
-I have also worked in:

-  * PHP
-  * Python
-  * Ruby

-I have played around with C and Go in my spare time.
+## Writing Code to Help Developers Learn More About there Own

+__My career is focused on understanding what others in a team are doing.__ The impacts of code change developers make, features BA's plan and managing expectations of product owners.
+However, most of my time is spent with the developers.

+With developers, I write code to hopefully make there lives easier.
+It could be helping understand functional changes to a UI or non-functional changes such as performance or API contract changes.

+Here I write about my experiences helping these teams so I can hopefully remind myself in the future when I forget things I have done but also help you and your team.

 ![Me at the Equal Experts Conference 2019](/assets/img/2019/05/DSC_1122.jpg)

+# Notable Past Projects

+## Current

-Currently on assignment at [Equal Experts](https://www.equalexperts.com/) as a Senior QA Consultant.
-Other interesting experience includes:
+[Equal Experts](https://www.equalexperts.com/) as a Senior QA Consultant.

-  * [New Orbit](https://www.neworbit.co.uk) as a Web Application Engineer working with ASP.NET Core.
-  * My experience as a tester includes:
+Working at John Lewis.

+## Past

   * [Just Eat](https://www.just-eat.co.uk/) leading the QA process for the order team in the UK and international markets.
 As well as leading internal Hackathons and Workshops.
   * [DataSift](http://datasift.com) a big data platform consuming social media data most notably from Facebook.
-      * [Numero](http://www.thisisnumero.com) a machine learning application for call centre agents.
+  * [Numero](http://www.thisisnumero.com) a machine learning application
+  for call centre agents.
-      * Microsoft (Contract Role) on the [Forza Horizon 2](http://www.forzamotorsport.net/en-us/games/fh2) project focusing on testing performance.
+  * Microsoft (Contract Role) on the[Forza Horizon 2](http://www.forzamotorsport.net/en-us/games/fh2) project focusing on testing performance.
+  * [New Orbit](https://www.neworbit.co.uk) as a Web Application Engineer working with ASP.NET Core.

 ![Credits from Forza Horizon 2](/assets/img/2015/06/10320914_10152286990287251_1792010311105007939_o.jpg)